 If you want to better manage IBS on your own, there is a message from Chinese Medicine you might find surprisingly helpful.
 So what is this message about?
-You may have heard of inner child, but Chinese Medicine teaches that there is an ‘inner mother’: a caregiving system inside you.
+You may have heard of inner child, but Chinese Medicine teaches that there is an “inner mother”: a caregiving system inside you.
 She is a mother who is nurturing, supportive, and selfless.
-She is also a mother who even sends gentle early signals (through facial colour and the tip of your nose) when your digestion and IBS may need extra care.
+She is also a caregiver who even sends gentle early signals (through facial colour and the tip of your nose) when your digestion and IBS may need extra care.

 Who is the inner mother?

-Spleen: the nurturing mother
+Spleen: the nurturing centre

 Harnessing Qi through the power of the Spleen

 What is Qi?
-Qi is the internal energy in your body, TCM’s way of talking about the body’s overall vitality.
+Qi is the internal energy in your body, CM’s way of talking about the body’s overall vitality.
 If you think this is too abstract, Qi can be felt by you after jogging and gives you feelings of warmth (even in winter).

-- loose stools,
+- loose or unpredictable stools,

-- afternoon fatigue, or
+- that familiar afternoon energy crash, or

 Yellow: signs of warmth (and warnings)